jyyulab/NetBID/docs/docs/driver_inference/driver_inference.md

 The `network.project.name` is used to distinguish different network reconstruction jobs when using `SJAracne.prepare()`, under the main path of `network.dir`.
 By specifying `network.dir` and `network.project.name`, user should be able to retrieve the target network constructed by network reconstruction part in NetBID2 and SJARACNe.

 For the online tutorial, we have already prepared the demo dataset's network constructed by SJARACNe.
-So users don't need to run SJARACNe for the demo, and can direclty proceed to the following pipeline.
+So users don't need to run SJARACNe for the demo, and can directly proceed to the following pipeline.

 ```R
 network.dir <- sprintf('%s/demo1/network/',system.file(package = "NetBID2")) # use demo network in the package